vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/components-features.md

 * Windows Server: Versions including 2012 R2, 2016, 2019, and 2022\.

-For cloud environments, you can run VMware Tanzu GemFire on:
+For cloud environments, you can run Tanzu GemFire on:

 * Amazon Web Services (AWS)